Babusapalya

 Babusapalya, also known as Babusahebpalya, is a suburb in Bangalore in the Indian state of Karnataka.
 Babusapalya is famous for the 60 feet Lord Ganesha Statue.
 It is located approximately 14 kilometers from Bangalore City railway station.
 Babusabpalya is approximately 5 kilometers from K R Puram railway station.

 Politics

 Babusapalya belongs to Horamavu Ward (Ward Number:25) which is the most populated of the city's 198 wards, going by Census 2011.
 Less than a decade ago, Horamavu's population was 28,167.
 The population has more than trebled, indicating the pace of growth in the city.
 The elected Corporator, Radhamma of INC won the BBMP 2015 elections with 24,756 with a victory margin of 8,534 votes defeating N Bharathi of BJP.

 B A Basavaraj of the Indian National Congress (INC) was elected as the Member of Legislative assembly from this constituency in 2013 and 2018 Karnataka Assembly election.
 It is a part of the Bangalore North Lok Sabha constituency.
-Sadananda Gowda is the present MP from this Lok Sabha constituency.
+Shobha Karandlaje of the bjp is the present MP from this Lok Sabha constituency.